Camels’ Humps Are Not Filled With Water

 Their bodies conserve water in just about every way imaginable.
-For instance, when they pee, their urine contains very little water.
-What comes out ends up being a pasty substance that has about the consistency of syrup.
-On the other end of things, their feces comes out almost completely dried out and can be used right away for making fires or the like.
+For instance, when they pee, their urine contains very little water, being more of a pasty substance that has approximately the consistency of syrup.
+On the other end of things, their feces comes out almost completely dried out and can be used right away by humans for making fires or the like.
 For comparison, human fecal matter typically is made up of about 75% water.

 A major area most animals lose water, particularly in arid environments, is by breathing.
 Camels are no exception, but their breathing system is much more efficient than most.
 Their nostrils have a mechanism for trapping moisture in their breath before it is exhaled.
-This moisture is then returned to their bodily fluids so they lose very little moisture while breathing, unlike humans and other mammals.
+This moisture is then returned to their bodily fluids.

 The other major area most mammals lose water in hot areas is through sweat.
 It turns out, Camels don’t need to sweat very much to stay cool.
-How do they manage this in the desert with the sun beating down and the sand radiating heat back up at them?
-There are a few things that go into this; most impressive of which is that their body temperature can range from about 93 degrees Fahrenheit to about 106 degrees Fahrenheit without any real negative side effects (compare that to humans where only a couple degree variation will already start to negatively affect health).
+There are a few things that go into this, most impressive of which is that their body temperatures can comfortably range from about 93 degrees Fahrenheit to 106 degrees Fahrenheit without any real negative side effects.

 Their bodies are also well equipped for keeping heat out (for more on this see the Bonus Factoids section below).
 After a cool desert night, their body temperature will be around 93 degree Fahrenheit.
 Given their large size and their body’s ability to keep heat out, it ends up taking a while for their temperature to rise to closer to the 106 degree Fahrenheit level.
 So in some cases, the Camel may not need to sweat at all during a given day, depending on the ambient temperature and how hard they are working.